 - Great for breakfast, brunch, lunch, or dinner.

-- Fresh asparagus — If you don’t have it leftover, it will take just a few minutes to roast while you make the sauce and eggs; I’ll explain in the recipe directions below.
+- Fresh asparagus — If you don’t have it leftover, it will take just a few minutes to roast while you make the sauce and eggs.

-- Whole grain bread, toasted — The base that the ingredients sit on.
+- Whole grain bread, toasted — The base of the eggs benedict.

 - Ham — Use any type of ham you like; I typically serve a baked ham for Easter and would use some of the leftovers from that.